HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 Talk to the Karate Man on the right and teach Mega Kick over Withdraw (Slot 4)

-If no cut slave, catch a Sandshrew/Rattata in the grass (Tackle to weaken)
+Catch a Level 10 mon in this grass before going to Cerulean
-  - Can teach Strength to Sandshrew later if caught
-  - If you die to Rat/Shrew using a Rare Candy will revive Wartortle

 Head to Cerulean City